 An example would be when we're planning a major capital investment programme: in considering the various commercial options, we are mindful of the different rates of tax allowances that may be available for each option.

-We do, therefore, claim reliefs, such as allowances in relation to our capital spend, and manage our tax as a cost of business, like any other.
-However, we believe we operate a sustainable and responsible approach to tax planning that balances the interests of all our stakeholders.
+We do, therefore, claim reliefs, such as allowances in relation to our capital spend, in line with UK legislation.
+These allowances are designed to encourage infrastructure investment and are particularly relevant in capital-intensive sectors like water.